NEW! The Turbine Pilot’s Flight Manual Fourth Edition

 Everything a pilot is expected to know when transitioning to turbine-powered aircraft.
 Covers all the essentials of turbine aircraft in one book.

-Whether you’re preparing for turbine ground school, priming for a corporate or airline interview—or upgrading into your own personal jet or turboprop—The Turbine Pilot’s Flight Manual is designed for you.
+Whether you’re preparing for turbine ground school, studying for your Airline Transport Pilot (ATP) certificate, priming for a corporate or airline interview, or upgrading into a personal jet or turboprop—The Turbine Pilot’s Flight Manual is designed for you.
 With precision and a sense of humor, authors Greg Brown and Mark Holt cover all the basics for turbine pilot operations, clearly explaining the differences between turbine aircraft and their piston engine counterparts.

-This easy-to-read book covers all major turboprop and jet systems, along with such topics as crew coordination (CRM), high-altitude weather, high speed aerodynamics, and preparing for ground and flight training.
-Also included are explanations of turbine aircraft terminology and procedures, including V-speeds, checklists and the like.
-The straightforward “how-things-work” approach is ideal for anyone who has ever wondered about how turbine aircraft work, including pilots and aviation enthusiasts of all ages and experience levels.
+The straightforward “how-things-work” approach is also ideal for anyone who has ever wondered about how turbine aircraft work, including pilots and aviation enthusiasts of all ages and experience levels.

-For the first time, The Turbine Pilot’s Flight Manual 3rd Edition is available in ebook formats as well as print.
-The Aircraft Systems CD/ROM content found in previous editions is now accessible via Internet download, and is useful both for individual users and as a classroom tool.
-Click HERE to view the publisher’s descriptive Turbine Pilot’s Flight Manual 3rd Edition press release.
+The Turbine Pilot’s Flight Manual 4th Edition is available in print and ebook formats.
+(The Aircraft Systems CD/ROM content found in previous editions is now accessible via Internet download, and is useful both for individual users and as a classroom tool.)

 Published by ASA (Aviation Supplies and Academics, Inc.)